Ceallachán Caisil

 deeds, there is so much to report that would fill a book, so this brief page

-cannot aspire to do justice in attempting to tell the story of Ceallachán Caisil's life.
-Instead we will leave it to the those of you
+cannot aspire to do justice in attempting to tell the story of Ceallachán Caisil's

-with a thirst for more information to follow up on the many references (books,
+information to follow up on the many references (books, annals, sagas etc)

-annals, sagas etc) presented at the end of this short article, many of which
+presented at the end of this short article, many of which provide detailed, academically well-research account of

-academically well-research account of Ceallachán Caisil's life and deeds, as best these things can be done
+Ceallachán Caisil's life and deeds, as best these things can be done when a

-main with the Vikings (referred to as the "Lochlannachs";
+with the Vikings (referred to as the "Lochlannachs";

 Norwegians but also including Danes) described in the 'Saga of Ceallachán' (probably written in the early 1100s).
 According to